Experimental Mechanized Force: Royal Air Force

 Milne needed to obtain a measure of co-operation from the RAF; Hugh Trenchard, Marshal of the Royal Air Force and professional head of the RAF, agreed that an expeditionary army of four to five divisions would need 25 to 30 RAF squadrons, far more than the eight squadrons promised in Air Staff Memorandum 25, which determined the RAF army-support contribution.
 Trenchard insisted that it would not be wise to make promises that might not be called upon for twenty years; the Air Ministry did not possess the resources for a fifty-squadron Air Defence of Great Britain (ADGB, created in 1925) and another fifty squadrons each for the army and the Royal Navy.
-RAF squadrons would have to be multi-purpose and be used as needs dictated.
+RAF squadrons would have to be multi-purpose to be used as needs dictated.

 Milne could not base his plans on assumptions about RAF support that might not be forthcoming but Trenchard told Milne that RAF squadrons were trained for tactical and strategic operations.
 Trenchard said that ten of the ADGB squadrons were mobile and could move with an expeditionary force at once.
 It would only take two to three weeks to prepare the others, despite the mobile squadrons not being mobile and would not adequately be equipped for years.
 In spite of the claims by Trenchard to Milne, only the army co-operation squadrons took much notice of air support for ground forces.
-At the 1926 Imperial Conference, aircraft dived over moving tanks; the spectacular event was not a realistic exercise but recalled the co-operation during the First World War between the Army, its semi-independent Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS) which merged to form the RAF on 1 April 1918.
+At the 1926 Imperial Conference, aircraft dived over moving tanks; the spectacular event was not a realistic exercise but recalled the co-operation during the First World War between the Army, its semi-independent Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS) which had merged to form the RAF on 1 April 1918.